Skip to main content

 "We've had layoffs in that time, which begs the question how can we layoff some people when we are in desperate need of people."

 The City of Ottawa will table the 2025 budget on Nov.
-13, with Mayor Mark Sutcliffe calling on the Ontario and federal governments to provide $140 million in funding over three years to support transit.
+13, with Mayor Mark Sutcliffe calling on the Ontario and federal governments to provide $140 million in funding a year over three years to support transit.
 If the upper levels of government don't provide funding, taxpayers could see a 37 per cent hike in the transit levy or transit fares could increase up to 75 per cent.

 Vineberg says all levels of government need to provide funding for public transit, and "we need to spend properly."